Skip to main content

 BGSU encourages anyone who believes that they have been subjected to conduct that is in violation of BGSU policies and procedures to report their concerns so that the university has an opportunity to address prohibited conduct.

-Please see paragraph (D) of this rule for reporting guidance.
+Please see paragraph (D) of this policy for reporting guidance.

 (B) Policy scope and responsible administrators